a7med3laa/MazeRunner-RL/README.md

 The environment is solved using both stable_baselines3 A2C Algorithm and Q-learning

-# libraries used in the project:
+# Libraries used in the project:
 1. Tkinter
 2. Gymnasium 1.0.0
 3. Stable_baselines3 2.3.2